 Lower bunks are less expensive, less private but less cool.
-This is a slower but more scenic way to arrive to the island.
+Travelling by train is a slower, more scenic way to journey to the island.

 There are so many villages & towns on Samui it’s hard to know what to see!

 Bophut & Fisherman’s Village:

-Fisherman’s village was originally a traditional old Thai fishing village...
+Fisherman’s village was originally a traditional, old Thai fishing village...

 Bangrak & Big Buddha:

-This area has also undergone a lot of changes, with the development of overlooking the striking Bangrak bay.
-This place is a popular place for expats, with many local pubs & bars.
+This town has also undergone a lot of new development, with popular boasting spectacular sunsets.
+This place is popular for expats, with many local pubs & bars.

-Around the corner is the Big Buddha, a quieter and more family focused area.
+Around the corner is the Big Buddha - a quieter and more family focused area.
 Initially, this place was first famous for the local fisherman on the island, as it was the safest spot to shelter during storms.

 Plai Laem & Choeng Mon: